 Stop sextortion resources help those seeking support and information.
 They provide immediate actions you can take if you or a friend is experiencing this as well as expert tips for teens, parents and guardians.

 You can report nude or sexual photos or videos of yourself or threats to share these images or videos to our apps or technologies to prevent them from being reshared.
 Our teams review reports 24/7 in more than 70 languages and will take action on violating content and behavior.
 Learn how to report with the links below:

 If you have a nude or sexual photo or video of yourself, there are tools to help you prevent it from being shared or reshared online:

-If you have an intimate image or video you are concerned will be shared or reshared, you can take steps to prevent further circulation through StopNCII.org.
+If you have an intimate image or video that was taken when you were over 18 and are concerned it will be shared or reshared online, you can take steps to help prevent further circulation through StopNCII.org.

 The tool uses hash-generating technology that assigns a unique hash value (a numerical code) to an image, creating a secure digital fingerprint.
 Tech companies participating in StopNCII.org receive the hash and can use that hash to detect if someone has shared or is trying to share those images on their platforms.